szubak01/Real-estate-offers-system/README.md

 ## Rent&Rate
-Web application(server-side) with real estate rental offers. </br> Rent&Rate allows users, depending on their role, to view and post real estate offers, apartments or rooms, reserve and rent given offer.</br>
+Web application(server-side) with real estate rental offers. </br> Rent&Rate allows users, depending on their role, to view and post real estate offers, apartments or rooms, reserve and rent given offer.
 The application also includes the option of issuing ratings about the property owner and tenant.

 ## Functionalities